 The information is updated annually, although not all roads have an annual assessment.

-Council's Traffic Counting Strategy, see the 'related documents' section at the bottom of the page, is part of our Transportation Asset Management Plan.
+Council's Traffic Counting Strategy, see the 'related documents', is part of our Transportation Asset Management Plan.

 More detailed analysis of traffic count data held by Council can be made available, however charges apply.